SWG-Source/src/README.md

 This is the main server code for SWGSource 1.2 as originally forked from the https://bitbucket.org/stellabellumswg/ repository.
 Please see that repository for original publication and alteration credit.

 # Works in progress
-* 64-bit-types - fully 64 bit version that builds and runs in RELWITHDEBINFO mode only, but isn't stable.
+* 64-bit-types - fully 64 bit version that builds and runs completely.

 # Building

-## Clang Versions

-**Important**: For versions of clang <= 4 you'll probably have to remove/omit a deprecated CFLAG or two from the CMakelists.txt file

-Only use the Debug and Release targets unless you want to work on 64 bit.
-For local testing, and non-live builds set MODE=Release or MODE=debug in build_linux.sh.
+For local testing, and non-live builds set MODE=Release or MODE=Debug in the build.properties file in swg-main.

 For production, user facing builds, set MODE=MINSIZEREL for profile built, heavily optimized versions of the binaries.

-## Profiling and Using Profiles
+## Profiling and Using Profiles (IN-WORK)

 To generate new profiles, build SWG with MODE=RELWITHDEBINFO.